 20. Moon-Pie – the carnival favour of Mobile, Alabama

 The Moon Pie comes in lots of different flavours and originated at the Chattanooga Bakery in Tennessee, but in Mobile its thrown from the carnival floats to an eager crowd and is the carnival favour that everyone hopes to catch.
+For more of the sweet taste of Mobile, check out this Food Tour in Mobile.

 Where to eat in Alabama